mabel-dev/tarchia/README.md

 ## Design

 ### Catalog Overview

-- Hosted in a datastore like FireStore.
+- Hosted in a persistent datastore such as FireStore (Document Store Opinionated).
-- Contains references to Schemas and Snapshots.
+- Contains entries for Owners and Tables.
+- Table entries contains Metadata, schema and permissions, and a pointer to the current Snapshot.

 ### Table Creation and Updates

 - **Creation**:
   - Created with a schema but no snapshot (no data initially).

 - **Writing to a Table**:
-  - Obtain the latest schema (may differ from the latest snapshot if updated).
+  - Obtain the latest schema (may differ from the latest snapshot if updated since).
   - Write the data and save the snapshot.
-  - Use a transaction system to ensure complete datasets/updates before catalog updates.
+  - Use a transaction system to ensure complete datasets/updates before Catalog updates.

 ### Handling Clashes

-- Ensure the dataset version (latest snapshot) at the start of the transaction matches the version at the end.
+- Ensure the dataset version (latest Snapshot) at the start of the transaction matches the version at the end.
-- If versions don't match, another change has occurred:
-  - The transaction should fail or require a hard override.
+- If versions don't match, another change has occurred so the transaction should fail, or require a hard override.

 ### Streaming Datasets

-- Add new files to the dataset and create a new manifest.
+- Use a transaction to add new files to the dataset, this will update the manifest and create a new snapshot.

+### Scheme Evolution

 - Schema changes are limited to:
   - Adding and removing columns.
   - Limited type conversions (e.g., int to float).
-- Larger changes are treated as different datasets.
+- Larger changes will be treated treated as different datasets.

 ### Table Reading

-- Retrieve the schema and the manifest.
+- Retrieve the snapshot, this contains the schema, permissions and encryption information and the root manifest.
-- Each snapshot can only have one schema.

 ### Catalog References

 - The latest schema.
 - The latest snapshot.
 - Key information about the table.

 ### Manifests

+- Manifests are immutable, adding a new file creates a new manifest.
-- First split at 4097, (11 years of daily writes, 61m if 15k/file, 200m if 50k/file)
+- First split at 4097, (11 years of daily writes, 61 million records if 15k/file, 200 million if 50k/file)
-- Otherwise, limited to 2048 rows (aiming for most files to be <2MB to fit in remote cache).
+- Otherwise, limited to 2048 rows (aiming for most files to be <2MB to support caching).
 - If a manifest exceeds this number, it is split, and a Manifest List is created.
 - Use B-Tree style management for efficient pruning:

   - **Read and Write Overheads**:
     - 1 million row dataset: single manifest.
     - 1 billion row dataset: 33 manifests (1 root and 1 layer with 32 children).
     - 1 trillion row dataset: 32568 manifests in three layers.
-  - **Parallel Access**:
-    - 1 trillion rows, 32568 manifests: about 16GB of data.
-    - Parallel access reduces read and process time.
+    - Parallel/Async access reduces read and process time.
     - Pruning can quickly reduce reads.

 ### Data Files

 - Manifest and snapshot files do not need to be colocated with the data files.
 - Data files do not need to be colocated with each other.

-### Updates and Atomicity
+### ACIDity

-- Updates are atomic, effective when the catalog is updated.
+- Updates are Atomic, effective only when the catalog is updated.
+- Updates are Consistent, primarily due to no consistency functionality to violate.
+- Updates are Isolated, via Snapshot version checking, this is brutish but effective.
+- Updated are Durable, use of a database like FireStore and Cloud Storage ensure writes are persistent.
 - Failed updates may leave artifacts (e.g., orphan files), but the update itself is either successful or not.
 - Storage cost for failed commits (orphaned tables) is considered acceptable.

 ### Pruning

 - Effective for columns that are sorted, nearly sorted, or have values appearing for limited periods.
 - Ineffective for columns with very few, highly recurrent values (e.g., Gender).
 - Effective for columns like dates when working with log entries.

 ### Indexes

 - Intended to operate at a leaf manifest level.
 - Aim to balance between:
   - Too many indexes (one per blob).